Dawsatek22/orp_joybot_eng/README.md

 ![joybot_git_imgEng](https://github.com/user-attachments/assets/d10ce40a-7622-48ba-9270-7a1b6d02a722)
+link for the video tutorial video is here:
 # pat1 playlist(00:00):
 # part2(05.02) Warnings and summary:
 This is a project to make orb-joybot.A joystick controlled(xbox one controller for this example but you can tweak it with other bluetooth controlled joystick like ps4)